m7a/bo-maxbupst/READMEx.md

 is contained in the leaf nodes whereas the other nodes contain unencrypted metadata about which other tree nodes belong to the same subtree.

-Bupstash's storage is “content-addressible”, i.e. the _ID_ of a tree node is actually the BLAKE3 hash over the concatenation of its (file) contents.
+Bupstash's storage is “content-addressable”, i.e. the _ID_ of a tree node is actually the BLAKE3 hash over the concatenation of its (file) contents.

 As a result, an entire stream can be identified by its ID.
 Such a tree can